Lowest Mortgage Rate in Canada. Starting from 2.49%

 Global COVID-19 Pandemic of 2020-2022

-As the pandemic spread, closures and restrictions quickly sent the economy into a steep decline, which was eventually propped up by stimulus measures.
+As the pandemic spread, closures and restrictions quickly sent the economy into a steep decline, eventually propped up by stimulus measures.

 • The Bank of Canada policy rate went from 1.75% in October 2018 to 0.25% in March 2020